Reimagining the remodel process through a high-end, sustainable residence

-Located on a beautifully landscaped bluff overlooking Puget Sound, Loom House is an extensive renovation of a classic 1960s northwest-style home on Bainbridge Island, Washington, that is pursuing the Living Building Challenge.
+Located on a beautifully landscaped bluff overlooking Puget Sound, Loom House is an extensive renovation of a classic 1960s northwest-style home on Bainbridge Island, Washington, that is Living Building Challenge Certified.

-The 3,200-square-foot residence consisting of an existing north and south home will be completely renovated to improve the building envelope, provide self-sufficient systems and offer updated interiors, while maintaining the original architectural character of the home.
-A new, 725-square-foot detached carport and storage area will be added to the property to house the owner’s electrical vehicles and bicycles.
-Custom furniture and furnishings made of natural materials crafted by local artists will create a comfortable interior.
+The 3,200-square-foot residence consisting of an existing north and south home is completely renovated to improve the building envelope, provide self-sufficient systems and offer updated interiors, while maintaining the original architectural character of the home.
+A new, 725-square-foot detached carport and storage area is added to the property to house the owner’s electrical vehicles and bicycles.
+Custom furniture and furnishings made of natural materials crafted by local artists create a comfortable interior.

 Thoughtful landscape improvements complement the existing landscape which consists of ornamental plantings of Japanese maples, flowering trees, rhododendrons, and azaleas.
-A new elevated walkway will curate a path through the mature, 200-foot tall evergreens over an installation of natural stone in a dry stream bed arrangement.
-A variety of edible berries as well as vegetables and a mycological foraging forest will provide urban agriculture for the property.
+A new elevated walkway curates a path through the mature, 200-foot tall evergreens over an installation of natural stone in a dry stream bed arrangement.
+A variety of edible berries as well as vegetables and a mycological foraging forest provide urban agriculture for the property.

-Targeting Living Building Challenge certification through net positive energy and water, food production and a strict materials Red List, this home will be considered one of the most sustainable residences in the world.
-To meet these goals, a photovoltaic system on the south home will provide energy for the entire property, while battery storage will ensure resilience.
-Rainwater cisterns and a grey water treatment system will ensure resources are conserved and well-managed.
+Achieving Living Building Challenge certification through net positive energy and water, food production and a strict materials Red List, this home is considered one of the most sustainable residences in the world.
+To meet these goals, a photovoltaic system on the south home provides energy for the entire property, while battery storage ensures resilience.
+Rainwater cisterns and a grey water treatment system ensures resources are conserved and well-managed.